USS Maine Mast Memorial: The first memorial

 There were many attempts to create a national USS Maine memorial in the wake of the disaster.
 Citizens in Washington, D.C., began collecting voluntary contributions from members of Congress and wealthy people in society to erect a memorial shaft as early as February 24, 1898.
 But nothing came of the effort.
 Senator Augustus Octavius Bacon sponsored legislation to place a bronze memorial tablet in the United States Capitol shortly thereafter.
 Although this resolution passed the Senate, no further action was taken.
 Senator Eugene Hale sponsored legislation to have a granite memorial raised in Colon Cemetery in February 1899, but this effort, too, failed.
 An effort was also made in Congress to make the date of the Maine's destruction a national holiday.
 On March 15, 1900, the city of Key West dedicated a statue and memorial to the dead of the Maine.
 This memorial was placed in the "Maine plot" in the City Cemetery where the Maine dead were buried.

 The first memorial to the Maine dead was constructed in the first six months of 1900.
 Near the field of the Maine dead a concrete base was poured.
 Two Spanish mortars – taken by Admiral George Dewey from Cavite Arsenal in Manila, The Philippines, at the end of the Spanish–American War—were placed on brick piers on either side of this base.

 In the center of the concrete pad was an anchor.
 The anchor was manufactured specifically for the site.
 The 2 ST anchor was hand-welded using rough iron to give it a unique look.
 A slightly worm-eaten wooden crossbar was inserted into the top of the anchor.
-The crossbar was painted black to protect it, and on the crossbar was a brass tablet was riveted to the crossbar on which was written:
+The crossbar was painted black to protect it, and a brass tablet was riveted to the crossbar.
+On the tablet was written:

 The Maine memorial mimicked a similar memorial of four captured guns erected previously that year in the Santiago campaign burial field.
 (These guns formed the basis for the Spanish–American War Memorial, erected in 1902.)